-A retrospective exhibition about pioneering new media artist Fred Forest
+A retrospective exhibition exploring the work of pioneering new media artist Fred Forest

 "I have always considered that the natural field of artistic production is the terrain of social activity.
 A field which may be enlarged and explored thanks to the new Communication technologies.
 This option upsets the holders of a fixed concept of aesthetics, who are incapable of grasping the obvious articulation between this type of practice, the concept of art, and a society in transformation.
 We are called upon to ask the question ?Where are the frontiers of art situated??
 It?s a brave man who will stick his neck out!
 There is no frontier.
 Art is an attitude?a way of relating to something, rather than a thing in itself.
 There is an aesthetics of behavior, an aesthetics of gesture, just as there is an aesthetics of object.
 We have now to take a new category into account: the aesthetics of Communication.
 The media of this aesthetics are often immaterial: its substance comes from the impalpable stuff of information technology.
 In the sky above our heads, the electrical signals of this information trace invisible, blazing and magical configurations."